cube3power/atsd/rule-engine/functions-lookup.md

 Retrieves a list of strings for the specified named collection `s`.
 Named collections are defined on the **Data > Named Collections** page.

-If the collection is not found, an empty list is returned.
+If no collection is found, an empty list is returned.

-To access the n-th element in the collection, use square brackets `[index]` or `get(index)` method (starting with 0 for the first element).
+To access the n-th element in the collection, use square brackets `[index]` or the `get(index)` method (starting with 0 for the first element).

 Examples: